 When his conscription papers came in 1943, he chose to enrol in the Airborne Battalion.

-Now his mother’s fears were real and panful.
+Now his mother’s fears were real and painful.

 He came back from the barracks to say goodbye dressed in a soldier’s uniform.

-‘You cannot go!’, was her reaction. ’There must be ways for you to stay.
+‘You cannot go,’ she said. ’There must be ways for you to stay.
 You are my only son.
 I need you.
 You are the only help I have.’

 She cried on his shoulder, her white head touching his face.
 He caressed her hair, wanting comfort her.
 She went back to the kitchen and brought out a bundle of food.